Searches during holidays, why you need to get your special opening hours setup on Google, Facebook and Foursquare.

 The spike in customer activity is no less obvious here.
 You can draw a number of conclusions from this.
 We won’t delve into everything in this blog post, however the mere fact that driving directions are used up to 1500 times/day to find local stores should tell any owner of physical stores/venues that it is most likely unwise to ignore getting your Google Maps info correct.
 It you are normally buying ads we would suggest using this data to make those purchases more precise.
 Another nice thing this data does is create some peace of mind knowing that eager and curious potential customers can find their way to your stores.

-For chains and stores, setting up your presence on other networks than your own web page is vital to help people find the front door of your venues.
+In conclusion For chains and stores, setting up your presence on other networks than your own web page is vital to help people find the front door of your venues.
 This is extra important for industries that see a spike during holidays.
 The days when people used just your web page is long gone, you need to have your data correct on Google, Facebook and Foursquare.